linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-for-data-logging/index.md

 ---
 slug: how-to-use-fluentd-for-data-logging
 title: "How to Use Fluentd for Data Logging"
-meta_title: "Using Fluentd for Open Source Unified Data Logging"
+title_meta: "Using Fluentd for Open Source Unified Data Logging"
 description: 'Discover the power of Fluentd for data logging.
 This guide introduces this open source tool, provides steps to install it, and a simple example to get you started.'
 og_description: 'Discover the power of Fluentd for data logging.
 This guide introduces this open source tool, provides steps to install it, and a simple example to get you started.'
 keywords: ['fluentd for data logging','fluentd','open source data logging','unified logging layer','logging with json']